 Book chapter

-Models of care and women's health
+Models of care and women's health: Drawing upon aspects of complementary and integrative medicine

 Women's health and complementary and integrative medicine, pp.152-165